SI Faculty Resources

 Supplemental Instruction (SI) is a learning enhancement program designed to organize and improve ways in which students prepare for class outside of class.
 The SI program targets traditionally difficulty academic subjects, those that have a high rate of D or F grades or withdrawals.
 SI provides regularly scheduled, out of class, peer facilitated sessions led by SI leaders.
 SI leaders are model students, nominated by faculty, who have demonstrated an appropriate model of thinking, organization and mastery of the discipline.
 SI leaders attend all class sessions; take notes, read all assigned material and facilitate a total of 3 hours of SI sessions each week.
 SI sessions integrate how-to-learn with what-to-learn.
 National research indicates that SI students earn higher subject grades and withdraw less often than non-SI participants (UMKC, 2006).

-Goals of SI
+Purpose of SI

 - To increase student retention within targeted historically difficult courses.